 Use as few words as it takes to get your point across.
 After all, it’s not an article - it’s an informative press release.

 Before sending it on, take out the flowery language and unnecessary explanation and keep the copy as tight as possible.
 Your story should be understood in just the first paragraph, while your second should expand on the first.
 The final paragraphs should outline any final information or mention forthcoming news, such as products in development, for example.

 Ending the release: Background and boilerplates

 Signal the end of your release by adding ‘ENDS’ in bold.
 After this, you can add, “For further information, please contact…”, adding the details of the elected employee.
-It’s a good idea to include a mobile so that journalists can make contact out of hours, especially if the release is international, spanning different time zones.
+It’s a good idea to include a mobile/cell phone number so that journalists can make contact out of hours, especially if the release is international, spanning different time zones.
 The more contactable you are, the better.

 High-resolution photographs and multimedia